Baby play: why it’s important for imaginative and creative development

 Between birth and 12 months, your baby becomes more interested in the world all the time.
-And as your baby explores the world, his imagination grows.
+Play is the main way that babies develop, learn and explore the world.

-What to expect as your baby’s imagination grows
+What to expect as your baby’s imagination develops

 Your baby is likely to be fascinated by you.
 Your face, facial expressions, voice and touch spark his imagination and help him learn.